matuteiglesias/journal/content/Branding/2024-12-26_Developed_Instagram_strategy_for_personal_branding.md

 **🕒 21:35–21:50**
 **🏷️ Labels**: Instagram, Personal Branding, Social Media, Ai-Generated Content
 **📂 Project**: Branding
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to develop a comprehensive Instagram strategy that balances Matías' dual identity as a developer and a government official while enhancing his personal brand.
+The primary goal of this session was to develop a comprehensive Instagram [[strategy]] that balances Matías' dual identity as a developer and a government official while enhancing his personal brand.

 ### Key Activities
 - **Instagram [[Strategy]] Planning:** Explored strategies to curate Instagram content that reflects Matías' professional roles and personal interests without conflict.